-By engaging business leaders, community leaders, and elected officials, TNC is working in all 50 states to implement policies that drive the clean energy transition and reduce greenhouse gas emissions.
-As Washington, D.C. remains slow to act, states like Colorado can lead the way for innovative climate solutions.
+By engaging business leaders, community leaders, and elected officials, TNC is working in all 50 states to implement policies that reduce greenhouse gas emissions.
+As Washington, D.C. remains slow to act, states like Colorado are leading the way for innovative climate solutions.

 In 2019, we supported a successful bill to set some of the most ambitious goals in the country for cutting greenhouse gas pollution.
 The Climate Action Plan sets goals for Colorado to reduce greenhouse gas pollution 50 percent by 2030 and 90 percent by 2050, compared with 2005 levels.

 Following the adoption of this bill in 2019, today we are working with a broad coalition to implement the Climate Action Plan and further advance policies to address the major sources of Colorado’s greenhouse gas pollution.

 Natural climate solutions leverage forests, grasslands, wetlands, and soils to capture and reduce greenhouse-gas emissions.
 Natural climate solutions have enormous potential for helping to mitigate the effects of climate change.